View charities by location: UK CharitiesUS CharitiesRest of the World Charities

 Winston’s Wish provides support for bereaved children and young people up to the age of 18.
 Its also supports their parents or carers.
 Whether the death was sudden or expected, it works closely with children and families, in a variety of practical and creative ways, to create an atmosphere where they can share their thoughts and feelings and meet others.

 Chance to Shine

 Chance to Shine aims to give young people the opportunity to play and learn through cricket.
 We operate two major programmes – a schools cricket programme (Chance to Shine Schools) and a community-based cricket programme (Chance to Shine Street).
 Both programmes aim to develop and inspire young people, instilling skills, values and attitudes that will be valuable throughout their lives.
 We believe cricket can be a powerful and lasting component of a young person’s learning and development, in turn bringing wider social benefits.
 Our Schools programme engages children in 4,500 state schools all over the country and provides children with an introduction to the game, engaging both boys and girls alike.
-Since our foundation in 2005, our schools programme has benefitted over 3 million young people, 46% of which are girls.
+Since our foundation in 2005, our schools programme has benefitted over 4 million young people, 46% of which are girls.
 Our Chance to Shine Street programme operates in some of the more challenging and disadvantaged areas of the country, often affected by youth crime and anti-social behaviour.
 It uses the game to increase aspiration, promote social cohesion and create opportunities in diverse communities.
-Since 2008, the programme has grown to over 150 projects in major towns and cities across the UK.
-85% of Chance to Shine Street projects are situated within the country’s 50% most deprived areas according to the Index of Multiple Deprivation, with 23% in the most deprived 5% and one third in areas most at-risk of crime; and more than half our participants live in the 20% most deprived parts of the country.
+Since 2008, the programme has grown to over 180 projects in major towns and cities across the UK.
+85% of Chance to Shine Street projects are situated within the country’s 50% most deprived areas according to the Index of Multiple Deprivation, with 23% in the most deprived 5% and one third in areas most at-risk of crime.

 For more information, please visit: